Hamura, Tokyo

 Hamura (羽村市, Hamura-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
-As of 1 May 2010, the neighborhood had an estimated population of 57,174, and a population density of 5770 persons per km².
+As of 1 May 2010, the neighborhood had an estimated population of 57,174, and a population density of 5770 persons per km^{2}.
 The total area of the city was 9.90 sqkm.

 Geography

 Hamura is approximately in the west-center of Tokyo Metropolis, on the Musashino Terrace.
 It flanks the Tama River about 50 km upriver from the mouth.

 Hamura is composed of the following neighborhoods: Fujimidaira, Futabacho, Gonokami, Hane, Hanehigashi, Kawasaki, Midorigaoka, Ozakudai, Shinmeidai, Tamagawa, Yokotakichinai.